rexosariemen/tabBlock/README.md

 ### On your Local Machine
 To run the application on your local machine:
-1. Clone the repository (` https://github.com/rexosariemen/magicpotionsite.git` ) and install the dependencies
+- <a href="https://github.com/rexosariemen/magicpotionsite.git">Clone the repository</a>
-2. Run `npm install` to install dependencies for the server
+- Run `npm install` to install dependencies for the server
-3. Run `cd client && npm install` to install dependencies for client
+- Run `cd client && npm install` to install dependencies for client
-4. Run `npm run dev` from the root directory to start both the server and client.
+- Run `npm run dev` from the root directory to start both the server and client.

 The client will be running on localhost `3000` and the server on `5500`